 11. Tissue.

 Tissue.
 I can’t count the number of times I’m using a tissue to blow my nose.
 Make sure you get some before you leave the house.
-Napkins or even a roll of toilet paper works well too.
-Another good one to add here is butt wipes.
+Napkins or even a roll of toilet paper work well.
+Another good one to add here is butt wipes, need I say more?

 12. Snacks.

 Snacks.
 This is essential.
-Snacks save you money and they save you from gorging on your next meal.
-Some great road trip snacks include trail mix, grapes, cereal mix, popcorn, meat sticks, or celery sticks.
+Snacks save you money, and they save you from gorging on your next meal.
+Some great road trip snacks include trail mix, grapes, cereal mix, popcorn, meat sticks, protein bars, pretzels, or celery sticks.

 13. Paper and Pen.